 I believe in the second option, and here is the reason why: The main goal of Jason’s quest was a hunt for the golden fleece.
 A fleece of a ram.
 Following the same logic as before, we can easily conclude that this ram is the constellation of Aries.

-The story of Jason and the Argonauts happens somewhere around 13th century BC, although it is believed that it was written down sometime around 8th century BC.
+The story of Jason and the Argonauts happens somewhere around the 13th century BC, although it is believed that it was written down sometime around the 8th century BC.